ServiceMesh08/Kubernates/Materials/README.md

 ## 📄 ServiceMesh.pptx
 A presentation summarizing the project goals, architecture choices, and experimental results.
 It covers:
-- Theoretical foundations of Service Mesh
+- Project goals
-- Comparison between Istio and Linkerd
+- Steps to achieve them
-- Practical insights from our Kubernetes-based laboratory
+- Results and Achievements

 ## 📄 LabServiceMesh.pdf
 A detailed documentation of the laboratory activities, including: